uclatommy/tweetfeels/README.md

      <img src="https://img.shields.io/badge/CLA-open-brightgreen.svg">
 </a>
 </p>
-## Introduction
+# Introduction
 Tweetfeels relies on [VADER sentiment analysis](https://github.com/cjhutto/vaderSentiment) to provide sentiment scores to user-defined topics.
 It does this by utilizing Twitter's streaming API to listen to real-time tweets around a particular topic.
 Some possible applications for this include:
 * Calculating the social sentiment of particular political figures or issues and analyzing scores across geographic regions.
 * Calculating sentiment scores for brands.
-* Using collected social sentiment scores in an artificial intelligence algorithm to determine stock market buy and sell recommendations.
+* Using sentiment scores as training features for a learning algorithm to determine stock buy and sell triggers.
 * And more!

-## Install Methods
+# Install Methods
 1. The easiest way is to install from PyPI:
     ```
     > pip3 install tweetfeels